chadlaing/paulownia/README.md

 * -h,--help               Displays usage information
 * -c,--clearcut_exe       The location of the clearcut executable [/usr/bin/clearcut]
 * -b,--blast_dir          The directory of the blast+ program suite [/usr/bin/]
-* -a,--alignment_file     The previous alignment to which the new genomes(s) should be added. [paulownia/previous.aln]
+* -a,--alignment_file     The previous alignment to which the new genomes(s) should be added. [previous.aln]
-* -o,--out_tree           The location where the newly generated tree should be output. [paulownia/new_paulownia.tre]
+* -o,--out_tree           The location where the newly generated tree should be output. [new_paulownia.tre]
 * -m,--mafft_exe          The location of the MAFFT executable [/usr/bin/mafft]
 * -t,--tmp_dir            The location of created temporary files [/tmp/]
 * -p,--percent_id_cutoff  The percent identity that a query sequence must exist at in a genome for it to be considered present and used in the alignment [90]